Souper-Heroes/souper-app-frontend/README.md

 npm run test
 ```

-### Our Web Application development Journey
+## Our Web Application development Journey

-The initial wireframe for a web application we designed :
+### The initial wireframe for a web application we designed :

 ![Miro](https://user-images.githubusercontent.com/7528291/97806816-6fe4de00-1c55-11eb-9523-aa335b7796f4.png)

-The Architecture we used:
+## The Architecture we used:

 ![Architecure Diagram](https://user-images.githubusercontent.com/7528291/97807648-eaaff800-1c59-11eb-86a6-a4330939aaa9.png)

+## Implementation of CircleCI for building and testing